junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 >
 > Dean/Amy gets sent to cellar where Rory was

-It's not the first time Dean get flied around in a wing-trip, but this is certainly the top five most unpleasant journey.
+It's not the first time Dean gets flied around in a wing-trip, but this is certainly the top five most unpleasant journeys.
 He doesn't remember the other times being so rocky and nauseous.
 Even worse than the crash landing in the Tardis the very same afternoon earlier.

-The color and lights are muffled into a big kaleidoscope around him, spinning in speed higher than his eyes and brain can possibly process.
+The color and lights are muffled into a big kaleidoscope around him, spinning at a speed higher than his eyes and brain can possibly process.
 He really should have closed his eyes.

 When his feet touch the ground in the rattled sound of wings fluttering, Dean stumbles to the ground on all fours, vomiting his breakfast burger and fries out.

 "Cas, that's hell of a fly."
 He wipes his mouth, looking around.

-The night is dark, the road has wet puddles from a recent rain.
-The oil lamps by the road dimly light the street, showing vintage cars parked in front of a glamorous mansion, statues standing across the street to it.
-The air smells damp cigar smoke and classy perfume, covering a lingering smell of horse.
-The sense of thirties is permeating in the air.
+The night is dark.
+The road has wet puddles from recent rain.
+The oil lamps by the road dimly light the street, showing vintage cars parked in front of a glamorous mansion, statues standing across the street from it.
+The air smells of damp cigar smoke and classy perfume, covering a lingering smell of horse.
+The sense of the thirties is permeating the air.

 The Doctor and Amy are scrambling up from the ground just like him, recovering from an inelegant landing.
 The Doctor points his sonic screwdriver in all directions, making that small buzzing sound again, looks like trying to get a reading on the thin air.

 "Where is Cas?"
 Dean sweeps around their landing point, then notices a small movement on the side of a parked car.
 He catches a glimpse of tan color and rushes there.

 Cas slumps against the side of the car, eyes closed, panting heavily.
 His face is pale, his chest heaving and falling.
-Scratches of cuttings and bleeding marks all over his bare skin and clothes, more bloody wounds under the torn shirt and pants, misty light faintly glimmering in a few of deep cuts.
+Scratches of cuttings and bleeding marks all over his bare skin and clothes, more bloody wounds under the torn shirt and pants, misty light faintly glimmering in a few of the deep cuts.
 A smear of blood at the corner of his mouth.

-Dean is instantly reminded of the last time Cas is weakened severely by a flight, kicking himself mentally for forgetting how much it always seem to exhaust him.
+Dean is instantly reminded of the last time Cas was severely weakened by a flight he had to lie down for a whole week; that other time to the Wild West wasn't easy, either.
+He kicks himself mentally for forgetting how much it always seems to exhaust him.

-He shakes Cas on the shoulder gently, trying not to let the worry leaking everywhere in his voice, "Hey man, how you holding up?"
+He shakes Cas on the shoulder gently, trying not to let the worry leak everywhere in his voice, "Hey man, how you holding up?"

 Cas opens his eyes with a moan, eyes dazed for a moment before focusing on Dean's face.
 "Been better," he says, wiping his mouth, only to smudge the blood stain worse.

 "Is it Naomi?"
 Dean asks, using his own cuff to help Cas clean up.

 Cas shakes his head slightly.
 "It's the time flux itself.
 It's so... chaotic."
 He looks for a word to describe, then lands on -- "Scrambled.
 Too many Weeping Angels, we are not safe."
-Just like the Doctor has guessed before.
+Just like the Doctor guessed before.

-Amy comes over too, "How's he doing?"
+Amy comes over too.
+"How's he doing?"

 The Doctor says behind them, before Dean can answer, "Imagine when Tardis crashed, it's like trying to land a plane in a blizzard, and now?
-He's like a bird going through that same storm, no helmet, no seatbelt, and carry three passengers!"
-His voice is impressed.
+He's like a bird going through that same storm, no helmet, no seatbelt, and carrying three passengers!"
+His voice sounds impressed.
 "Welcome to 1938."

 "And he did it," Amy murmurs quietly, kneeling down next to Cas, looking at his face closely.
 "You did it, you brought us all here.
 Thank you!"
-She says it whole-heartedly, then turns to Dean, "He'll be okay, right?"
+She says it wholeheartedly, then turns to Dean, "He'll be okay, right?"

-"He's tough," Dean says, waving a hand at her, "Why don't you and Doctor go ahead looking for your man, I'll help him catch a breath first.
+"He's tough," Dean says, waving a hand at her, "Why don't you and Doctor go ahead looking for your man?
+I'll help him catch a breath first.
 He'd need enough strength for the trip home."

 Amy nods appreciatedly, moving to check with the Doctor.